Logan007/pucr/README.md

 The following list of changes might be completed and explained textually more detailed at a later point in time:

-- An entry to the RLE table only saves bits if it gets used _more_ than once (on positions 1 to 3) or twice (on positions 4 to 15), respectively.
+- An entry to the RLE character table only saves bits if it gets used _more_ than once (on positions 1 to 3) or twice (on positions 4 to 15), respectively.
 With a view to relatively small packet sizes, this criterion becomes relevant and additionally is implemented.

 - For each packet, the optimal bit-size of LZ2-offset is determined and used – in lieu of a fixed 8-bit size.